rstudio/vetiver-r/.github/CONTRIBUTING.md

-# Contributing to modelops
+# Contributing to vetiver

-This outlines how to propose a change to modelops.
+This outlines how to propose a change to vetiver.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).